Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review

 \section{Vulnerability of ML Models}

-Adversarial ML is a well-known topic for decades.
-With the bloom of ML, the adversarial issues of ML raise concerns across world-wide research institutions and giant enterprises (e.g., IBM, Google, and Amazon).
-The real-world ML-based applications such as the PDFRATE and TEXTBUGGER have been proven easy to be tampered with and manipulated \cite{rndic2014pdfrate,li2018textbugger}.
+Adversarial ML has been a well-known topic for decades.
+With the bloom of ML, the adversarial issues of ML raise concerns across worldwide research institutions and giant enterprises (e.g., IBM, Google, and Amazon).
+ML-based applications such as the PDFRATE and TEXTBUGGER have been proven easy to tamper with and manipulate \cite{rndic2014pdfrate,li2018textbugger}.
 The autonomous driving system faces challenges due to the weak robustness of ML models against adversarial perturbations \cite{kim2021autocyber}.
 Up to now, many types of adversarial attacks on ML have been discovered and introduced.
 Data poisoning attack contaminates the training dataset to control the output of the ML model \cite{jagielski2018poisoningatt}.
 The evasion attack disturbs the input with small errors to mislead the ML model's prediction \cite{biggio2013evasionatt}.
 The users' private data might be leaked under the model inference attack \cite{shokri2017meminfer}.
 The model extraction attack infers the model parameters and structures by querying the outputs given specific inputs \cite{jagielski2020extraction}.
 There are also other attacks including the model reverse \cite{fredrikson2015modelreverse}, backdoor attack \cite{gu2017backdoor}, and software vulnerability exploitation \cite{xiao2018exploit}.
-In this article, we classify the adversarial attacks into three types: model-oriented, privacy-oriented, and platform-oriented.
-The model-oriented attack has the goal to pollute or cheat the ML model, for example, the data poisoning and evasion attacks.
+In this article, we classify the adversarial attacks into three types: model-oriented, privacy-oriented, and platform-oriented, as shown in Fig. \ref{fig:adversarilattackclassi}.
+The model-oriented attack has the goal of polluting or cheating the ML model, for example, the data poisoning and evasion attacks.
 The privacy-oriented attack aims to infer the membership in the training dataset and parameters and structure of the ML model, for example, the membership inference and model extraction attacks.
-The platform-oriented attack intends to exploit the vulnerabilities exposed in the hardware and software supporting the implementation of ML algorithms, for example, the software vulnerability exploitation attack.
+The platform-oriented attack intends to exploit the vulnerabilities exposed in the hardware and software supporting the implementation of ML algorithms, for example, the software or hardware vulnerability exploitation attack.
 Based on the adversarial attacks on MLsgAPPs, we mainly focus on the model-oriented attack since it is significant and extensively studied.
-The privacy-oriented and platform-oriented attacks will be discussed as future research directions.
+The privacy-oriented and platform-oriented attacks will be listed as future research directions.